ejmstark/event_system/readme.rst

 What is EventSystem
 ###################

-It is a web-based application for setting events.
+It is a non-profit and project of our team.
+A web-based application for setting events, creating events, and joining events.

 *******************
 Release Information
 *******************

-Puhon 2nd Sem
+After 2nd sem, the website is under construction.

 **************************
 Changelog and New Features
 **************************

-Puhon 2nd Sem, MVP sa ron
+Currently working on tasks and adding changes to the system.

 ***************
 Acknowledgement